 According to Rudolf Steiner, the Bible is obsolete.
-It is a simplified narrative created for unsophisticated people in prior centuries.
-Today, we are ready for a more up-to-date revelation, one that he himself provided.
-He used his “exact clairvoyance" to study the Akashic Record — a celestial storehouse of wisdom.
+The Bible offers a simplified narrative created for unsophisticated people in prior centuries.
+Today, we are ready for a more up-to-date revelation, one that Steiner himself provided.
+Steiner used his “exact clairvoyance" to study the Akashic Record — a celestial storehouse of wisdom.
 Or so he said.
 Thanks to this “research,” he was able to produce a “fifth gospel” that corrects the New Testament gospels of Matthew, Mark, Luke, and John.
 Or so he said.

 “This notion, that imagination is the heart of learning, animates the entire arc of Waldorf teaching.” — Todd Oppenheimer, “Schooling the Imagination”, THE ATLANTIC MONTHLY, September, 1999.

 Waldorf schools emphasize imagination.
-They display “imaginative” art and encourage “imaginative” play.
+They display “imaginative” art and they encourage “imaginative” play.
 What they don’t usually spell out is the reason for this emphasis.
 In the Waldorf belief system, imagination is the first stage on the path toward clairvoyance.
-The stages are imagination, inspiration, intuition = clairvoyance, “exact” clairvoyance.
-Rudolf Steiner claimed to use exact clairvoyance.
-(Hence, nothing he said can be disputed, since he knew the exact Truth.
-The forms of imagination, etc., attainable now by Waldorf students pale in comparison to the perfected forms that can be attained by initiates and that all humanity will attain in the future, according to Steiner.)
+The stages are imagination, inspiration, and intuition.
+These lead to full-fledged clairvoyance, and, ultimately, “exact” clairvoyance. [i] Rudolf Steiner claimed to use exact clairvoyance.
+(Hence, very few of his teachings can be disputed, since he knew the exact Truth.)
+The forms of imagination, etc., attainable now by Waldorf students pale in comparison to the perfected forms that can be attained by initiates and that all humanity will attain in the future, according to Steiner.